ftrackhq/integrations/README.md

 ## Framework

-The framework package contains the DCC integrations and is divided into libraries (libs/) folder and projects (projects/)
+The framework package group contains the DCC integrations and is divided into libraries (libs/) folder and projects (projects/)

 | Package                                | Path                  | Description                |